What's happening at COP 22?

 Our purpose as a business is ‘making sustainable living commonplace’, so combating climate change is a huge priority.
 Our team at COP22 – led by Paul – will call on businesses and others to show leadership, work more closely together, and turn the ambitions of the Paris Agreement into real actions that benefit the environment and people everywhere, particularly in the developing world.
 For an in-depth look at how COP 22 matters - to the climate, and to our business - read this overview by our Global Climate Advocacy & Sustainability Strategy Director Thomas Lingard.

 How are contributing to climate action?

-Our ambition is to be carbon positive within our operations by 2030.
+Our ambition is to be within our operations by 2030.
 This means 100% of our energy across our operations will come from renewable sources.
 Working with partners, we will support the generation of more renewable energy than we need ourselves, making the surplus available to the markets and communities in which we operate.

 We’re already making progress, investing in both generating and purchasing renewable energy.
 Since 2008, our factory sites have reduced CO2 from energy by 39% per tonne of production, and reduced energy use by 24%.
 By 2020, we are aiming to eliminate coal from our energy mix and source all our electricity purchased from the grid from renewable sources.

 While tackling our own CO2 emissions is important, it’s only part of the story.
-Collaborating with partners and seeking to influence public policy are crucial to bring about the large-scale changes needed to address climate change.
+Collaborating with partners and seeking to influence are crucial to bring about the large-scale changes needed to address climate change.
 This is work that we’ll be advancing at COP22